 To get the most out of the two analyses, you need to combine them in a way that they strengthen each other.

-The key advantages of Fundamental analysis is that it gives you an idea about why certain movements are made.
+The key advantages of Fundamental analysis is that it gives you an idea about why certain movements are made and to build a solid portfolio.
 Knowing what’s happening now will give you a good inclination as to what happens next.
 Technical analysis on the other hand, gives you another way of looking at the market by analyzing historical trends (which are often repeated) within very specific time frames.